agro23/DoctorLookup/README.md

 ## Specifications

-* Create an age modifier object called Doctorlookup
+* Create a Doctor Lookup object called Doctorlookup
-  - Constructor should take an ailment and a name
+  - Constructor should take a city name (NOTE: permanently set to Portland for now)

-* See if object exists
+* See if object exists by making an instance
-  - EXPECTED INPUT: "sore throat" or "Molinari"
+  - EXPECTED INPUT: Portland
   - EXPECTED OUTPUT: None.

+* Create a method to return a string to the object
+  - Method should take a symptom and a name (either can be blank)
+  - EXPECTED INPUT: Portland
+  - EXPECTED OUTPUT: None.

 * See if assigning a value to a property changes the value assigned at construction
   - EXPECTED INPUT: "cough"
   - EXPECTED OUTPUT: None.

-* Make an API call with a promise and display results to console.log
+* Make an API call with a promise and display results to console.log inside the method getAnswers(symptom, doctor)
   - EXPECTED INPUT: "sore throat"
   - EXPECTED OUTPUT: JSON response or error or nothing